Tomato Chutney (Pickle)

 Tomato Chutney is tangy and spicy.
 I was inspired to make this particular tomato chutney from the south Indian cuisine.
 Chutneys and pickles are a common component of Indian meals.
 This unique blend of spices gives an amazing unforgettable flavor to chutney.
 It goes well with breads and rice or can be used as a spread for sandwiches.
 Tomato chutney is very easy to make and can be refrigerated for up to a month.

-- 4 cups of tomatoes cubed into about one inch pieces
+- 4 cups tomatoes cubed in small pieces

 - 1/4 cup oil